-Eligible participants must be U.S. citizens or permanent residents from a group underrepresented in biomedical, behavioral, clinical and social sciences research.
-For the SDSU MHIRT program, priority consideration is given to members of racial and ethnic groups that have been identified by the National Science Foundation to be underrepresented in biomedical research (including Blacks and African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives, Native Hawaiians and other Pacific Islanders).
-Other demographics who are considered to be under-represented also include people from disadvantaged backgrounds (e.g. socioeconomic status, people with disabilities, and those who are first generation to receive higher education).
+Eligible participants must be U.S. citizens or permanent residents from a group that is underrepresented in biomedical, behavioral, public health, and social sciences research.
+For the SDSU MHIRT program, priority consideration is given to members of racial and ethnic groups that have been identified by the National Science Foundation to be underrepresented in biomedical, and public health research (including Blacks and/or African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives, Native Hawaiians and other Pacific Islanders).
+Other demographics who are considered to be under-represented also include people from disadvantaged backgrounds (e.g. socioeconomic status, people with disabilities, and those who are first generation to receive higher education within their families).

-Undergraduates [junior or senior class standing for the 2014-2015 academic year] should have completed two years of coursework in a major related to biomedical or behavioral health science, with a minimum GPA of 3.0.
+Undergraduates with junior or senior class standing for the current academic year should have completed two years of coursework in a major related to public health or behavioral health science, with a minimum GPA of 3.0.
 Previous undergraduate research experience is highly recommended before entering the MHIRT program.
 Applications may also be considered from those who can show other evidence of exceptional scientific interest, talent, and academic maturity.